 has been interpreted as "pumpkin field" or

-general vicinity of Port Jervis that a sub-group of the
+vicinity of Port Jervis that a sub-group clan of the

-Lenape, the Munsee, made their traditional seat of
+Lenape, the Minsi (Munsee), made their traditional seat of

 of its location and waterways, which also includes the

 mouth of the Neversink